It’s important to consider road trip food ideas whenever you set off in your car to a new destination.

 It’s easy to stop at fast-food restaurants along the way, and while this is fine once in a while, if you do it all the time it won’t be good for your health or wallet.

-This article will help you to decide what food should take with you when you hit the road.
+This article will help you to decide the food for road trips you should be taking with you.
 There will be a comprehensive road trip food list that lists all the essentials you should take with you.

 I’ll also include a few recipes for homemade snacks that are ideal to eat on any long distance journey!